Single-sex services ‘can exclude trans people if proportionate and justified’

 Organisers of a group counselling session for female victims of sexual assault could exclude trans women if they judge that those attending “are likely to be traumatised by the presence of a person who is biologically male”, it says.

-And it says a leisure centre could choose to exclude trans women from female-only fitness classes “because of the degree of physical contact involved”.

-Another example could be a gym introducing an additional gender-neutral changing room with self-contained units, due to concerns about the safety of trans men changing in existing open-plan communal changing rooms.
+A leisure centre could choose to exclude trans women from female-only fitness classes “because of the degree of physical contact involved”, while a gym could introduce self-contained gender-neutral changing facilities if there are concerns about the safety of trans men in communal changing rooms.

 The EHRC says some providers may wish to develop a policy on how services are provided to trans people, but this is not legally necessary.